Investing tax-efficiently

 The complex world of tax on investment

-The UK tax system has grown increasingly elaborate, thanks to revenue-raising tweaks such as the freezing of many elements and multiple reforms of dividend taxation.
-As more changes are introduced, the complexities increase.
+The UK tax system has grown increasingly elaborateand as more changes are introduced, the complexities increase.

 This guide offers a brief outline of how your investments are currently taxed and future changes (or freezes) that have already been announced.
 The Covid-19 pandemic hit government finances hard and ever since, successive Chancellors (and their Scottish counterparts) have been taking significant steps to raise revenue.
 As result: